NOAA Bonaire 2008 Explorers

 University of Delaware

-Chris Coccaro is currently an undergraduate at the University of Delaware pursing a Bachelor of Science in Environmental Sciences with a concentration in Marine Studies and a minor in Biology.
+Chris Coccaro is currently an undergraduate at the University of Delaware, pursing a bachelor of science degree in environmental sciences with a concentration in marine studies and a minor in biology.
 After school, he hopes to attend graduate school to really dive into, pun intended, the oceanographic field.
-Chris has always been fascinated with the oceans and aquatic systems.
-He very much loves being in the water and seeing marine life.
-He became certified in SCUBA diving in 2005 and considers it a dream come true to participate in this program.
-Chris is looking forward to finishing his undergraduate degree and moving on to graduate school.
+Coccaro has always been fascinated with the oceans and aquatic systems.
+He became certified in scuba diving in 2005 and considers it a dream-come-true to participate in this program.

-Ken Collins, Senior Research Fellow, School of Ocean and Earth Science, University of Southampton, based at the National Oceanography Centre, Southampton, UK.
-He has been a keen scientific diver for over 30 years and was involved as an underwater archaeological excavator on the historic Tudor warship Mary Rose www.maryrose.org.
-Originally trained as an analytical chemist but has developed a wide range of interests including artificial reefs for fisheries, shark tagging and unmanned submarines which have taken him around the world.
-From 1997-2000 led a Darwin Initiative funded study of the Galapagos marine environment which supported its establishment as a marine reserve and subsequently a UNESCO World Heritage site.
+Ken Collins is a senior research fellow at the School of Ocean and Earth Science, University of Southampton, based at the National Oceanography Centre, Southampton, UK.
+He has been a keen scientific diver for over 30 years and was involved as an underwater archaeological excavator on the historic Tudor warship Mary Rose (www.maryrose.org).
+Originally trained as an analytical chemist, Collins has developed a wide range of interests — including artificial reefs for fisheries, shark tagging, and unmanned submarines — which have taken him around the world.
+From 1997 to 2000, he led a Darwin Initiative funded study of the Galapagos marine environment which supported its establishment as a marine reserve and subsequently a UNESCO World Heritage site.

 Environmental Fluid Mechanics Group

-After completion of a Master's degree with the UBC Civil Engineering Pollution Control and Wastewater Management group, Alex Forrest went on to work an environmental engineering firm in Vancouver, BC on a number of wastewater related projects.
-Now midway through the PhD program with the UBC Civil Engineering Environmental Fluid Mechanics group, part of his research involves managing AUV operations for various field studies with a Gavia-class vehicle.
+After completion of a master's degree with the University of British Columbia Civil Engineering Pollution Control and Wastewater Management group, Alex Forrest went on to work an environmental engineering firm in Vancouver, BC, on a number of wastewater related projects.
+Now midway through the PhD program with the UBC Civil Engineering Environmental Fluid Mechanics group, Forrest's research involves managing AUV operations for various field studies with a Gavia-class vehicle.
 Deployments to date include several locations in the UK and in Canada, both in open water and ice-covered conditions.
-Planned upcoming deployments include the High Arctic, the Caribbean and Mexico.
+Planned upcoming deployments include the High Arctic, the Caribbean, and Mexico.
 His active research interest is the combination of physical and chemical data to better model and track the ultimate fate of pollutants in natural water systems.

 Director, Three Seas Program